ObjectIsAdvantag/sparkbot-webhook-samples/README.md

 # Cisco Spark Bot examples in nodejs

 Interested in creating your own Cisco Spark bots ?

-Pick a [template](templates/) that suits your scenario, and customize it.
+Go through the examples below.

-To run any of these examples, follow the [Guide to run on Cloud9](docs/GuideToRunLocally.md) or [Guide to run locally](docs/GuideToRunOnCloud9.md) guide.
+If you feel inspired, follow the guides to run your own version of these bots: [Guide to run on Cloud9](docs/GuideToRunLocally.md) and [Guide to run locally](docs/GuideToRunOnCloud9.md).

+Or pick a [template](templates/) that suits your scenario, and customize it.

-The examples below leverage the [node-sparkbot](https://github.com/CiscoDevNet/node-sparkbot) nodejs library.
+Note that these bot samples code leverage the [node-sparkbot](https://github.com/CiscoDevNet/node-sparkbot) library.

-To go further, take a [DevNet Learning lab](https://learninglabs.cisco.com/labs).
+__and if you're new to Cisco Spark Apps, note that DevNet provides 10 to 20' [Learning labs](https://learninglabs.cisco.com/labs).__